kripod/otion/README.md

 ## Backstory

 Design systems embrace a component-oriented mindset.
-Popularized by [Tailwind CSS][], utility classes provide reusable styles with no unwanted side-effects.
+Inspired by [Tailwind CSS][], utility classes provide reusable styles with no unwanted side-effects.
 However, they have to be generated upfront.

 Atomicity generalizes the former concept by instantiating style rules on demand.
 Serving as a solid foundation for constraint-based layouts, [atomic CSS-in-JS][] has come to fluorish at scale.